karlospn/mytechramblings-site-source-code/content/posts/deploy-a-grpc-service-in-ecs-fargate.md

 ## Hosting gRPC services and HTTP services using a single ALB

-In the previous section we have set Kestrel to listen 2 differents ports.
+In the previous section we have set Kestrel to listen 2 differents ports:

-- Port 5001 for Http/1.1 connections
+- Port 5001 for Http/1.1 connections.
 - Port 5002 for Http/2 connections.

-To host this application you need to create 2 Target Groups.
+To host this API you need to create 2 Target Groups:

-- One target group that routes the HTTP requests.
+- One Target Group that routes the HTTP requests.
-- One target group that routes the gRPC requests.
+- One Target Group that routes the gRPC requests.

 Both Target Groups will be routing requests to the same ECS service.

  ![alb-route-grpc-http-requests](/img/alb-route-grpc-http-requests.png)

-The clients will send both HTTP/1.1 and HTTP/2 requests to the same listener of the Application Load Balancer and using the path routing we will route the traffic to the Http or the gRPC target group.
+The clients will send both HTTP/1.1 and HTTP/2 requests to the same listener of the ALB and using path routing it will route the traffic to the Http or the gRPC target groups.

-Here's how the ALB Listener rule looks like:
+Here's an example about how the ALB Listener rules will look like:
 - If the path is /api/* route the requests to the Http Target Group.
 - If the path is /greet.* route the requests to the gRPC Target Group.
 In the next section I'll talk a little bit about how the routing works when using a gRPC Target Group.

 ![http-grpc-alb-rules.png](/img/http-grpc-alb-rules.png)

-# 3.What's the package attribute on the .proto file for?
+# 3.What's the package attribute on the proto file for?
 How the ALB path routing works with gRPC apps.

-When you create a new gRPC service you need to be aware of the ``package`` atribute.
-The namespace is inferred from the proto ``package`` attribute, using the same conversion rules as the file name.
-For example, a proto with a package named ``reply`` would result in a namespace of ``Reply``.
-If you take a look at the auto-generated files from the ``/obj`` folder you can clearly see it
+When you create a new dotnet gRPC service you need to be aware of the ``package`` atribute.
+The namespace is inferred from the proto ``package`` attribute.
+For example, a proto with a package named ``reply`` would result in an auto-generated file with the namespace of ``Reply``.
+If you take a look at the auto-generated files from the ``/obj`` folder you can clearly see it.

 ```csharp
 // <auto-generated>